 Depending on the space available for your pantry, water needs to be placed in a large plastic drum with a pump, in gallon jugs, in five-gallon buckets, or individual bottles.
 Whichever one of these alternatives best fits your needs should be applied.

 Non-perishable foods that can be eaten without refrigeration, water, and cooking are great for emergencies.
 You are free to pick any foods that your family likes.
-You can also consider including a few treats or any other comfort foods, which might help the family stay calm during the stressful time that comes after the emergency has struck.
+You can also consider including a few treats or other comfort foods, which might help the family stay calm during the stressful time after the emergency has struck.

-It should not be forgotten that you need to stock enough food to feed your family for at least three days.
+Remember that you must stock enough food to feed your family for at least three days.
 If there are any pets, emergency food should be included for them as well.

 At the same time, you may experience a few changes in your family in the aftermath of the emergency, for instance, the addition of new family members or pets.
 Therefore, you need to regularly monitor and determine whether or not your emergency pantry is equipped to sustain the whole family in the event of a disaster.
-You need to discard or purchase items as new needs arise.;